Feminist interpretations of witch trials in the early modern period: Witches and early modern stereotypes of women

 When looking at other interpretations of witches, forms of the arts are how early depictions of literature showcased what a witch would look like.
+Most of the interpretations of witches came from religious texts.
 In early modern forms of books, much of what was displayed about witches was because of interest taken in Circe, an enchantress in Greek mythology.
-Because female nudism could only be depicted in a small and very few contexts, an interest in witchcraft grew.
+Because female nudity could only be depicted in a small and very few contexts, an interest in witchcraft grew.
 With this in mind (and an interest in the nude female body at the time), witches were depicted as such.
+Since interest in the nude female body was looked down upon and viewed a sinful, witchcraft from the start with deemed as sinful.

 Other mentions of different early interpretations of women occurred when discussing pagan practices and other rituals.
 Many made mention of pagan festivals in which individuals dressed as women and drank from a type of potion, because of this many early interpretations of witchcraft were stemmed from such practices.
 As well, Russel Burton, author of Witchcraft in the Middle Ages, makes mention of behavior that was condemned in early Rome, with many believing that women only came to church on Sundays to participate in pagan activities.
 These included such mundane activities like dancing, singing, etc.

 Women who were thought to be involved with witchcraft were often considered to be involved in activities with the Devil, such as acts like sexual intercourse.
+Most of intercourse or the thoughts of sex was foribbean which further influenced the negative bias towards witchcraft.
 However, before women were considered to be involving themselves with the Devil himself, many witches were instead thought to be in accordance with the Roman goddess Diana.
 Diana, the guarantor of fertility, was also the virgin huntress and protector of animals.
 Even with these factors in mind, though, Diana was thought to be in close accordance with the underworld, where she was identified with Hecate.
 This darker, more twisted, version of Diana was the early leader of witch craft in the Middle Ages, and was another projection of women during the time period.